-During the game an official game controller/referee box will be used.
+- During the game an official game controller/referee box will be used.
 It uses UDP to broadcast information to the robots like elapsed time, current score, game state (ready, set, playing, finished) and the robot-specific penalized state.
 The source code is open.
-To encourage teams to use the referee box, 15 seconds advantage is given to teams using the referee box in any stoppage of the game.

-In KidSize and TeenSize, no humans are allowed on the field while the ball is in play.
+Teams have to be able to use the referee box in order to respect the rules.
+To encourage teams to use the referee box, 15 seconds advantage is given to teams using the referee box in any stoppage of the game. - In KidSize and TeenSize, no humans are allowed on the field while the ball is in play.
 Robot handlers stay in a designated area and must receive permission from the referee prior to entering the field.
 Each team may designate only one person as robot handler.
 The robot handler of a team may not touch a robot of another team in order to avoid any (unintentional or intentional) damage to that robot.